mmorton16/px-file-upload/README.md

 ## Overview

-The px-file-upload component allows users to upload one or more files, whether as part of a larger form, or as a standalone component.
+`Px-file-upload` is a Predix UI component which allows users to upload one or more files, whether as part of a larger form, or as a standalone component.

 ## Usage